whlapinel/course-manager/issues.md

 ## Pending

+- 1/23/25 (minor) Deleting a course (unit, lesson may take a while as well) takes a long time.
+Maybe after a course row itself is deleted we should go ahead and return the response to the user and do the rest in the background.
+If child elements and files are not deleted we should log an error but the user doesn't need to wait on all of that, maybe?

 - 1/21/25 (minor) I don't see any reason why CourseRepo.GetCourses() should also fetch the children.
 Moreover it doesn't appear that any of the current callers even use this data.
 Should only fetch course information.

 - 1/18/25 (major) Error when user attempts to view slides that haven't been generated yet.
 Need to generate slides when file doesn't exist.